mschauer/PointProcessInference.jl/README.md

 ## Methodology

 Intuitively, a univariate Poisson point processes *X*, also called a non-homogeneous Poisson process, can be thought of as random scattering of points in the time interval *[0,T]*, where the way the scattering occurs is determined by the intensity function *λ*.
 An example is the ordinary Poisson process, for which the intensity *λ*  is constant.

 We infer the intensity function *λ* in a non-parametric fashion.
 The function *λ* is modelled as piecewise constant.
 This is even more natural, if the data have been already binned, as is often the case in, e.g., astronomy.
-Thus, fix a positive integer *N* and a grid `b` of points $b[1] == 0`, `b[N] == T` be a grid of points on the interval $[0,T]$, for instance a uniform grid.
+Thus, fix a positive integer *N* and a grid `b` of points `b[1] == 0`, `b[N] == T` be a grid of points on the interval *[0,T]*, for instance a uniform grid.
-The intensity $\lambda$ is then modelled as
+The intensity *λ* is then modelled as
 `λ(x) = ψ[k]` for `b[k] <= x < b[k+1]`.

 Now we postulate that a priori the coefficients `ψ` form a Gamma Markov chain (GMC).
 As explained in our preprint, this prior induces smoothing across the coefficients *ψ*, and leads to conjugate posterior computations